 The scheme will pay two-thirds of the cost, capped at £5,000.
 Low income households will be able to claim for the full amount of the work up to £10,000.

-The rate of VAT applied on most tourism and hospitality-related activities including food and accommodation will be cut from 20% to 5% until 12 January 2021.
+The rate of VAT applied on most tourism and hospitality-related activities including food and accommodation has been cut from 20% to 5% until 31 March 2021.

 Irrespective of coronavirus, there are a few simple – and free – measures you can take of your own to reduce the money that leaves your household.